tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-03-13-strange-attraction.md

 Looking for an example?
 Check out [Mark Pollard’s](https://docs.google.com/presentation/d/15dK-oRMr6KFy4YiWH51NPhPrld3v906AndndQgc5QVw/edit) for a good public example.

-There’s much more to be written about how to put one of these together but for now I think aim to be concise and precise.
+There’s much more to be written about how to put one of these together{% include tufte-sn.html id="capdeck" content="I started collecting examples and advice for making a capabilities deck over on <a href='https://tomcritchlow.com/wiki/strategy-consulting/capabilities-decks/'>my wiki page here</a>." %} but for now I think aim to be concise and precise.
 Aim for 10 slides.
 Be specific about what you do.

-See [this page on my wiki](https://tomcritchlow.com/wiki/strategy-consulting/capabilities-decks/) for a little collection of inspiration and reference points on building a capabilities deck.

 ## The weird many-colored butterfly